 - 1 package (8 ounces) cream cheese softened

 - 1/4 cup butter softened

 - 2 cups powdered sugar

-- Pipe the frosting on to the cookie cups and optionally garnish with a light sprinkling of pumpkin pie spice.
+Pipe the frosting on to the cookie cups and optionally garnish with a light sprinkling of cinnamon if desired.

 Want some more fun Easter desserts?